AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 <!-- FILES -->
 ## Documentation, Data & Support Files

-The complete workshop documentation is split into 5 parts:

-[Part 1][Creating-a-modern-data-lakehouse-series-part-1]: What is a Data Lakehouse, what are the challenges and when does it make sense to implement this architecture?

-[Part 2][Creating-a-modern-data-lakehouse-series-part-2]: Preparations and provisioning of the Azure resources to create a Data Lakehouse.

-[Part 3][Creating-a-modern-data-lakehouse-series-part-3]: Start Azure Synapse Analytics and prepare an ETL pipeline.

-[Part 4][Creating-a-modern-data-lakehouse-series-part-4]: Create Synapse Notebooks, Lake Databases and Delta Tables.

-[Part 5][Creating-a-modern-data-lakehouse-series-part-5]: Lets connect it all to Power BI!

-The necessary data and support files used for the workshop can be found in a zip file [here][Creating-a-modern-data-lakehouse-zip].

-Download and unzip the file on your local computer.

 To create Azure resources, you will require an Azure account.
 You can start a free 30 day trial, by following the documentation found [here][Creating-a-free-azure-account-part-1]